NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Note that the visualizer uses Matplotlib, and scales badly with a large number of vessels and plot data.
 Use with care.
 See Roadmap below.

 ### Ship
+#### Interface and core functionality
-The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides a:
+The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides among others:

-- `forward(dt: float, w = Optional[DisturbanceData] = None) -> np.ndarray` function that allows simple forward simulation of the vessel, with disturbance consideration if data is available.
+- `forward(self, dt: float, w = Optional[DisturbanceData] = None) -> Tuple[np.ndarray, np.ndarray, np.ndarray]` function that allows simple forward simulation of the vessel, with disturbance consideration if data is available.
-- `plan(t: float, dt: float, do_list: list, enc: Optional[ENC] = None, w: Optional[DisturbanceData] = None) -> np.ndarray` function that plans a new trajectory/generates new references for the ship, either using the guidance system or COLAV system.
+- `plan(self, t: float, dt: float, do_list: List[Tuple[int, np.ndarray, np.ndarray, float, float]], enc: Optional[ENC] = None, w: Optional[DisturbanceData] = None) -> np.ndarray` function that plans a new trajectory/generates new references for the ship, either using the guidance system or COLAV system.
 A list of dynamic obstacle data, possibly Electronic Navigational Chart (ENC) object and disturbance information can be used by the planner.
-- `track_obstacles(self, t: float, dt: float, true_do_states: list) -> Tuple[list, list]` function that tracks nearby dynamic obstacles.
+- `track_obstacles(self, t: float, dt: float, true_do_states: List[Tuple[int, np.ndarray, float, float]]) -> Tuple[List[Tuple[int, np.ndarray, np.ndarray, float, float]], List[Tuple[int, np.ndarray]]]:` function that tracks nearby dynamic obstacles.

 Standardized input/output formats are used for the interfaces to make the code for each subsystem easy to switch in/out.
+For the Guidance, Navigation and Control (GNC) system, we consider interface input/output dimensions based on a typical 3DOF surface vessel model (see Fossen, 2011 for reference):

+- State of dimension `nx = 6` x 1 consisting of `[x, y, psi, u, v, r]^T` for the typical 3DOF model case (`^T` for transposed vectors).
+For kinematic models or other models with reduced state dimension, the first entries are filled out.
+For the kinematic model in the framework this equates to setting the state as `[x, y, chi, U, 0, 0]^T` where `chi` is the course over ground and `U` the speed over ground.
+- Inputs of dimension `nu = 3` x 1 consisting of the generalized forces and moments `[X, Y, N]^T` for the 3DOF ship model.
+When using e.g. a kinematic model that has different state and input dimensions, the ship controller will nominally just feed references (typically in course and speed) directly forward to the ship model.
+- References are of dimension 9 x N, where N is the number of trajectory samples, consisting of 3DOF reference poses, velocities and accelerations in general.
+E.g. for LOS-guidance the references will be populated as `[0, 0, chi_ref, U_ref, 0, 0, 0, 0, 0]^T`

+If you need to implement a model which has state, input or reference dimensions larger than the aforementioned, make an issue on the topic and pull request with the necessary interface changes.

+#### Subsystem Configurations
-It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
+The ship can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
 See the source code and test files for more in depth info on the functionality.
 Check out the `ship_list` entry under the `schemas/scenario.yaml` to get a clue on what you can configure for the ship.
 NOTE: The own-ship must always have `ID=0` and is the first ship to configure under `ship_list`.

 If you want to expand the `Ship` object by adding support for a new model, controller, guidance law etc., a rough recipe is the following (in this example for a new model, but the procedure will be the same for any subsystem or module in the framework):